-Royal Farlowella (Sturisoma panamense) aka Whiptail Catfish - Tank-Raised!
+Royal Farlowella (Sturisoma panamense) aka Whiptail Catfish - Tank-Bred!

 * For the safety of our animals, we now ship live fish exclusively via UPS Next Day Air.
 If your order contains this item, you will only see UPS Next Day Air as a shipping option during checkout *

 The Royal Farlowella (Sturisoma panamense), also known as the Twig or Whiptail Catfish, is a member of the Loricariidae family of South American suckermouth catfishes.
-While many suckermouth catfish species have yet to be bred on any major scale in aquariums, the Royal Farlowella has been bred extensively.
+While many suckermouth catfish species have yet to be bred on any major scale in aquariums, the Royal Farlowella has been bred by a few farms.
 This fish is highly unique with its very thin, twig-like appearance and the “streamer” extensions on its tail.

 - The Royal Farlowella is a very peaceful and hardy addition to almost any aquarium.

 - At a maximum size of 8 inches (20.3 cm), this is a very practical and manageable fish.